Video of Park Golf as played in Japan

 Golf grass is a hybrid golf game similar to regular golf (Drive Chip and Putt) and the 1983 popular Japanese version of Park Golf.
 It is a putting and driving game all in one played with 1 club.
-Played in Japan and Korea by 1.5 million players on over 3,500 courses..
+Played in Japan and Korea by over1 million players on over 3,500+ courses..
 Popular manufacturers like Callaway, Mizuno, and Honma make equipment for the sport.

 Very easy to learn and enjoy with out the frustration of beginner golf.
-Design a course anyway where land is available...
-No manicured greens or a bag filled with expensive clubs needed .....
-Just a fairly smooth grassy site, dirt, heavy soil or packed sand will work.
+Design a course wherever land is available.
+No manicured greens or a bag filled with expensive clubs required.
+All that is needed is a fairly smooth grassy site, dirt, heavy soil or packed sand will work.
 Ideal locations include parks. playgrounds, schools, churches, resorts, beaches, existing golf courses, or even your own backyard.

 Clubs & Equipment

-Grass golf is enjoyed by any age or skill level without the frustration of beginner golf.
-The rules are simple and easy to learn.
+Grass golf is enjoyed by any age or skill level.
+The rules are similar to golf and simple and easy to learn.
 Strength or sports ability is not required to master the game.
-The most important thing is to get some walking, get some exercise and have fun.
-Just as easy to learn as croquet, with the all the excitement of regular golf.
-Grass golf uses similar terminology as golf such as par, birdie, etc. and the person with the fewest amount of total strokes is the winner.
+The most important thing is to get some walking, get some exercise and enjoy the game.
+It's as easy as croquet, with the all the excitement and challenges of regular golf.
+Similar terminology is used such as par, birdie,eagle, etc. with the person with the fewest amount of total strokes is the winner.